OWASP/owasp-mastg/Document/0x04f-Testing-Network-Communication.md

 #### Intercepting Traffic

-Start using the app and trigger it's functions.
+Start using the app and trigger its functions.
 You should see HTTP messages showing up in your interception proxy.

 > When using bettercap you need to activate "Support invisible proxying" in Proxy Tab / Options / Edit Interface